nathan-contino/nathan-contino.github.io/_posts/blog/2024-09-23-bikepacking-vt-nh-3.md

 {% include figure.html url="2024_09_23/32.webp" description="overall a lovely place to camp" %}

 I woke up a couple of times to hear some seriously dumb coyotes horsing around in the nearby forest; I know coyotes can sound scary when you're deep in the dark woods, but when you're cozy and safe, it's hard not to notice that they're basically a pack of children playing in the woods.

+Curious about the rest of the story?
+You can now find it [in part 4](/blog/2024/10/01/bikepacking-vt-nh-4/).